Distortion of Interference Fringes and the Resulting Vortex Production of Merging Bose-Einstein Condensates: Distortion of fringes in two interfering condensates

 \section{Distortion of fringes in two interfering condensates}

-In this section, we illustrate numerically ``collision'', ``merging'' and ``expanding'' behaviors of two BECs.
+In this section, we illustrate ``expanding'', ``colliding'' and ``merging'' behaviors of two BECs numerically.
 In particular, we focus on the role of the repulsive inter-atomic interactions in the distortion of fringes and the resulting spontaneous vortex formation.